Rahwik/Accurate-Load-Forecasting-and-Solar-PV-Generation-Prediction/README.md

-Certainly!
-Let’s provide an even more detailed guide for creating a comprehensive **Energy Load Forecasting and Solar PV Generation Prediction** web application using **Flask** and **machine learning**.
+**Energy Load Forecasting and Solar PV Generation Prediction** web application using **Flask** and **machine learning**.
 I'll walk through each step, from the directory structure to dataset generation, model building, training, and implementing the Flask web app, adding more functionality and advanced improvements.

 ### Overview